pivotal/docs-tap/install.hbs.md

 Tanzu Application Platform is part of [VMware's CEIP program](https://www.vmware.com/solutions/trustvmware/ceip-products.html) where data is collected to help improve the customer experience.
 By setting `ceip_policy_disclosed` to `true` (not a string), you acknowledge the program is disclosed to you and you are aware data collection is happening.
 This field must be set for the installation to be completed.

-See [Opting out of telemetry collection](opting-out-telemetry.hbs.md) for more information.
+See [Opt out of telemetry collection](opting-out-telemetry.hbs.md) for more information.

 ### <a id='additional-build-service-config'></a> (Optional) Additional Build Service configurations